Sujeev-Uthayakumar/sofe3650-final-project/Iteration 3/Iteration3.md

 - [Contributors:](#Contributors)

 ## Step 2: Establish Iteration Goal By Selecting Drivers:
-For this iteration, the architect focuses on the QA-3 scenario which sends location coordinates but shifts it slightly.
+For this iteration, the architect focuses on the QA-3 scenario which sends location coordinates but shifts it slightly for privacy reasons.

 ## Step 3: Choose One or More Elements of the System to Refine:
 For this availability scenario, the elements that will be refined are the physical nodes that were identified during the second iteration: